Vestfold Line: Narrow-gauge years

 The Vestfold Line was organized as part of the Norwegian State Railways' Drammen District.
 At first the line was trafficked with two daily combined passenger and freight trains in each direction, in addition to a freight services on weekdays.
 The most important train was the post train, a combined post and passenger express which departed Oslo West Station at 08 hours and returned from Skien at 15 hours.
-It used the newest rolling stock Vy had available.
+It used the newest rolling stock NSB had available.
 At Skoppum there was a corresponding local train to Horten.
 From the opening of the Brevik Line in 1895, local trains started running between Brevik and Skien, and an additional daily express train was set up run to Brevik, where there was a corresponding steamship service to Kristiansand.

-Vy took delivery of five Class V steam locomotives, manufactured by Motala Verkstad and four lager tender Class XI locomotive built by Dübs & Company.
+NSB took delivery of five Class V steam locomotives, manufactured by Motala Verkstad and four lager tender Class XI locomotive built by Dübs & Company.
 The latter were mostly used for the express trains.
 The first compound locomotive, Class XIII, was taken into use in 1895.
 The next two were not compound: two Baldwin Locomotive Works locomotives were delivered in 1898.
 They remained in service until 1908, when they were transferred to the Røros Line.
 Two Class IX from Swiss Locomotive & Machine Works units were transferred to the Vestfold Line in 1897.
 Two more Class XIII were delivered in 1900.
 Two Class XXIIIa locomotives were delivered from Hamar Jernstøperi in 1907 and 1908, with a further ten Class XXIIId units delivered from Thune between 1913 and 1915.
 The line later received various other steam locomotives as narrow gauge railways were converted to standard gauge.

 During construction of a level crossing at Smørstein on 17 August 1918 the area around the track started experiencing a series of landslides.
 Within a few days the earthwork under the tracks had slid away.
-Vy hired a steamship to freight passengers and cargo past the effected area, and part of the traffic was freighted across the fjord from Horten to Moss.
+NSB hired a steamship to freight passengers and cargo past the effected area, and part of the traffic was freighted across the fjord from Horten to Moss.
 A temporary line was built close to the mountain, while construction took place of a temporary solution, the Smørstein Tunnel.
 The temporary line opened on 28 October 1918 and the new segment with a tunnel on 25 May 1921.

 The Jarlsberg Line officially changed its name to the Vestfold Line on 1 July 1930.
 It received thirty-eight new stops in the period between 1928 and 1932.